 Note: I highly recommend that if you have a Vitamix, use a food processor to start and then transfer to the blender for a creamier texture.

-- Place cashew in bowl, add just enough water to cover them, cover with plastic wrap.
+- Place cashew in a bowl, add just enough water to cover them, cover with plastic wrap.

 - Refrigerate and soak overnight